luapower/ui0/ui.md

   * `ui:add_mem_font(...)`, which calls `tr:add_mem_font(...)`.

 See [tr] for details on those methods.
-To change the default font used by all the layers and widgets, set `ui.layer.font` before creating any layers or widgets, or add a style on the `layer` tag with that.
+To change the default font used for text by all the layers and widgets, set `ui.layer.font` before creating any layers or widgets, or add a style on the `layer` tag with that.

 #### Fonts from google fonts